Advanced

 As in any programming languages, you can combine comparisons easily:

-• or returns true if either the left hand side is true or the right hand side is true
+andreturns true if both the left hand side and the right and side are trueorreturns true if either the left hand side is true or the right hand side is truenotnegates a statement(and)to group expressions.

 Data types